-Set forth in the table below are the names, ages and offices held by all Executives and Officers of the Corporation as of December 31, 2021.
+Set forth in the table below are the names, ages and offices held by all Executives and Officers of the Corporation as of December 31, 2022.
 For biographical information regarding Michael R. Matacunas, See the Board of Directors of the Corporation, above.
+Antonio Calisto Pato (Age 44) joined SGRP and became Chief Financial Officer, Secretary and Treasurer on February 27, 2023, and his biographical information is included below.

-Name Age Position with SPAR Group, Inc. (1) (2) Kori G. Belzer 56 Global Chief Operating Officer Fay DeVriese 56 Chief Financial Officer, Secretary and Treasurer William Linnane 47 Chief Strategy and Growth Officer Ron Lutz 62 Chief Global Commercial Officer Michael R. Matacunas 54 Chief Executive Officer, President and Director
+Name Age Position with SPAR Group, Inc. (1) (2) Michael R. Matacunas 55 Chief Executive Officer, President and a Director Fay DeVriese 57 Chief Financial Officer, Secretary and Treasurer (3) (4) Kori G. Belzer 57 Global Chief Operating Officer William Linnane 48 Chief Strategy and Growth Officer Ron Lutz 63 Chief Global Commercial Officer

-- (1) Under the Corporation's By-Laws and the resolutions of the Board, each of the following individuals have been designated as both an "Executive" and an "Officer" of the Corporation except as otherwise noted below.
+- (1) Under the Corporation's 2022 By-Laws and the resolutions of the Board, each of the following individuals have been designated as both an "Executive" and an "Officer" of the Corporation except as otherwise noted below.
 An Executive is generally an executive officer of the Corporation and part of its senior management. - (2) Each named individual is an "at will" employee of the Company.
-Their nominal terms as Executives and Officers are for one (1) year, lasting from one (1) annual stockholder meeting to the next.
-However, see Potential Severance Payments upon a Change-In-Control and Termination, below.
+Each has a Potential Severance Payment upon a Change-In-Control and Termination, below. - (3) Ms. DeVriese departed SGRP effective as of January 31, 2023. - (4) Mr. Antonio Calisto Pato joined SGRP and became its Chief Financial Officer, Secretary and Treasurer on February 27, 2023.